Cert-A-Deck™ by Cert-A-Roof® | Professional Deck Inspection

 - Recommendations of any necessary repair or replacement.

-There are many reasons a deck may be compromised, and the purpose of an inspection with Cert-A-Roof is to expose these problem areas if they are present.
-Cert-A-Roof’s main goal, though, is to qualify the deck for a LeakFREE® Certification if they are not present.
+There are many reasons a deck, balcony or associated entry area may be compromised, and the purpose of a Cert-A-Deck™ inspection with Cert-A-Roof is to expose these problem areas if they are present.
+Cert-A-Roof’s main goal, though, is to qualify the deck or balcony for a LeakFREE® Certification if they are not present.
 Either way, you will have better protection and peace-of-mind because at the end of the inspection, you would be well on your way to getting deck assurance.

-➤ Over 100 Five star reviews from real customers
+➤ Over 200 Five star reviews from real customers (for various inspections)

 ➤ Fast, friendly and knowledgeable customer service

 ➤ Over 75,000 certified inspections in Southern California

 ➤ Clean, reliable service technicians